DETAILED ACTION

 (a)(1) the claimed invention was patented, described in a printed publication, or in public use, on sale, or otherwise available to the public before the effective filing date of the claimed invention.

-Per claim 1, Wuerthinger discloses “a computer-implemented method comprising: receiving, by a processor, an input program; generating, by the processor, a plurality of abstractions of the input program using a plurality of analysis operations, wherein each one of the plurality of abstractions represents information associated with a program state at compile time” (claims 1-4; paragraph [0015]; receiving an input program, generating an abstract syntax tree comprised of nodes and control paths; each control path represents a program state at compile time); “performing, by the processor, one or more optimization operations on one of the plurality of abstractions by modifying the program state associated with the abstraction based on a set of predetermined elementary transformations, wherein the set of predetermined elementary transformations capture the information associated with the modified program state” (claims 1-4; updating a representation based on the profiling data, the representation comprises profiling data, updating the representation comprises changing a type of an operation); “stabilizing by a stabilizer, one or more of the plurality of abstractions using the information captured by the set of predetermined elementary transformations in a stabilization mode, wherein the stabilizing comprises updating the one or more abstractions using the captured information to maintain consistency of the abstractions with the modified program states” (claims 1-4; paragraph [0017]; based on the profiling data, a control path is replaced with a deoptimization point; the deoptimization point is triggered during execution to allow proper execution (consistency); Profiling Data is used as a threshold for determining the stability of Representation of the Code Section, and when a section of code should be speculatively frozen, partially evaluated, and compiled to create Machine Code).
+Per claim 1, Wuerthinger discloses “a computer-implemented method comprising: receiving, by a processor, an input program; generating, by the processor, a plurality of abstractions of the input program using a plurality of analysis operations, wherein each one of the plurality of abstractions represents information associated with a program state at compile time” (claims 1-4; paragraph [0015]; receiving an input program, generating an abstract syntax tree comprised of nodes and control paths; each control path represents a program state at compile time); “performing, by the processor, one or more optimization operations on one of the plurality of abstractions by modifying the program state associated with the abstraction based on a set of predetermined elementary transformations, wherein the set of predetermined elementary transformations capture the information associated with the modified program state” (claims 1-4; updating a representation based on the profiling data, the representation comprises profiling data, updating the representation comprises changing a type of an operation); “stabilizing by a stabilizer, one or more of the plurality of abstractions using the information captured by the set of predetermined elementary transformations in a stabilization mode, wherein stabilizing the one or more abstractions in response to performing new optimization operation comprises updating the one or more abstractions using the captured information to maintain consistency of the abstractions with the modified program states” (claims 1-4; paragraph [0017]; after a representation is updated(optimized), based on the profiling data, a control path is replaced with a deoptimization point; the deoptimization point is triggered during execution to allow proper execution (consistency); Profiling Data is used as a threshold for determining the stability of Representation of the Code Section, and when a section of code should be speculatively frozen, partially evaluated, and compiled to create Machine).

 Per claim 2, Wuerthinger further discloses “wherein the predetermined elementary transformations comprise adding, deleting, or modifying syntactic parts of the program” (claims 1-4; updating a representation based on the profiling data, the representation comprises profiling data, updating the representation comprises changing a type of an operation (modify syntactic)).